greenjoe/sergeants/README.md

 Sergeants, can be seen in action [here](http://bot.generals.io/replays/SxqqAIXte) and [here](http://bot.generals.io/replays/rxnjJFjKx).

-Create a main class that plays the FFA game (this call uses random user identifier, change `UserConfiguration` to set up the player.
+Create a main class that plays the FFA game (this call uses random user identifier, change `UserConfiguration` to set up the player).

 ```java
 public class MainClass {